MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage.md

 In other words, SharePoint thins out low-value versions on your behalf to reduce the impact of versions on your quota consumption while maintaining your ability to recover from file deletion/corruption events.
 In addition, this method better protects you than does a count limit setting from a ransomware attack that creates many versions that would fill up your version queue.

+*The algorithm behind automatic version history limits is based on the design principle that restore value of a version that degrades as the version ages.
+When Automatic limit is selected, SharePoint deletes (thins out) intermittent older versions that are least likely to be used, while preserving sufficient high-value versions.
+This ensures users have access to more versions in the recent past and fewer farther back in time in case restores are required.

-*When Automatic setting is selected, the service uses the following algorithm to determine version storage:
+Version storage under Automatic setting is determined by the following algorithm:

+As versions are created, users have access to the following versions:

-- Users can access a maximum of 500 versions created within the last 30 days.
+- **All versions** created within 500 count limit in first 30 days.
-- Hourly versions (versions that are created at the top of the hour) between 30 to 60 days.
+- **Hourly versions** (versions created at the top of the hour) between 30 to 60 day period.
-- Daily versions (version created at the beginning of the day) between 60 to 180 days.
+- **Daily versions** (versions created at the beginning of each day) between 60 to 180 day period.
-- Weekly versions (versions created at the beginning of the week) beyond 180 days or more, is available indefinitely until the maximum 500 count limit has reached.
+- **Weekly versions** (versions created at the beginning of the week) beyond 180 days or more are available indefinitely until the maximum 500 count limit has reached.

 The service trims the intermediate versions as the above milestones are reached.

 Take an example of file with a consistent version creation pattern between the months of June until January.
 Under Automatic setting, intermittent versions are purged as the versions age resulting in ~94% reduction in version storage used compared to applying count limits only.